UiL-OTS-labs/jspsych-lexical-decision/README.md

 - **jspsych-audlexdec-vp**    lexical decision (auditory target stimulus) + visual prime
 - **jspsych-audlexdec-vp-vm** lexical decision (auditory target stimulus) + visual masked prime

-however, it is one experiment capable of running all sub flavors above.
+However, it is one experiment capable of running all sub flavors above.
 The list of stimuli will determine what sub flavor will be presented to the subjects of this experiment.